mn-mde-edfi/MDE-EdFi-Documentation/2022-23 MDE Ed-Fi Documentation/descriptorTables/AboutDescriptorTables.md

 3. Enabling viewers to see when each individual descriptor was last updated
 4. Enabling viewers a quick preview of each table when selecting it within GitHub

-On 2022-08-22, we published a "final" Mapping Matrix spreadsheet for the 2022-2023 school year, removing the manually-maintaned descriptor tabs.
+On 2022-08-22, we published a "final" Mapping Matrix spreadsheet for the 2022-2023 school year, removing the manually-maintained descriptor tabs.
 You can still see descriptor tabs in older release copies, but they will no longer be maintained.
 Refer to the CSVs in this folder instead for the 2022-23 school year.

 ## Source Details
 As of the most recent run, these tables are derived from the following database at MDE: